stephengao0121/Empty-Warehouse-Detection-Algorithm-Based-on-ViBe/README.md

 ### 2021.08.20
 * Removing cnn program.
 It does not work well.
 * Adding some codes in vibe for some new testcases.
 A new door_emulation test is implemented.
 Functions called door_test0x is for those cases.
+* Removing some useless test code and add notations.
+* Adding macro definitions, for simplicity and readability.